PokemonAutomation/AutoMaxLair/README.md

 ## TODO
 ### Major Features
 * Improved move selection
-	*	Stat changes, status, weather, and field effects are not currently considered in damage calculations.
+	*	Stat changes, status, weather, field effects, terrain and current teammates are not currently considered in damage calculations.
 *	Improved path selection
 	*	Intelligent path selection is not currently implemented—the default path (up the left side) is always used.
 This path is unlikely to be the optimal one, which could be a meaningful disadvantage if the boss is a difficult one.
 *	Improved selection of Pokemon